on this page

 - Stronger Rural Health Strategy - Streamlining General Practice Training

 - training - Improved access to Australian trained general practitioners and quality care.

 The Other Medical Practitioners (OMPs) programs allow non-VR MPs to access higher Medicare rebates for providing services in approved locations.

-You can enrol in the Temporary Resident OMPs (TROMPs) program through Health.
-Read more about the TROMPs program on the Health website.
+You can enrol in the Temporary Resident OMPs (TROMPs) program through Health and Aged Care.
+Read more about the TROMPs program on the Health and Aged Care website.

 Applications to other OMPs programs will close on 31 December 2018.
-If you’re part of an OMPs program before 1 January 2019, you’ll get information from Health about how you can stay on the program.
+If you’re part of an OMPs program before 1 January 2019, you’ll get information from Health and Aged Care about how you can stay on the program.

-Read more about OMPs programs on the Health website.
+Read more about OMPs programs on the Health and Aged Care website.

 Read about GP and specialist eligibility requirements.